meysamaghighi/UglyCalc/README.md

 ```
 will result in a = 10 + a, a contradiction.
 So, my calculator throws an exception whenever there is a cycle in the dependency graph of the input variables.
 Even the case of a self-cycle like `a add a`.

-* The problem specification allows full numeric variable names, like `123`.
-We assume this is not allowed since it causes ambiguity.
+* The problem specification does not ban full numeric register names, like `123`.
+I assume this is not allowed since it causes ambiguity.
 For example the following input:
 ```
 x add 10